APLMOOC/APLMOOC/docs/course/ch5/write.md

 !!! write-problem "Write problem 6"

-    Write a function to group an array of hotel bookings by floor
+    Write a function to group an array of hotel bookings by floor.

     ```apl
           bookings